France awards climate grants to U.S.-based scientists on summit eve

-PARIS, Dec 11 (Reuters) - Emmanuel Macron plans to award multi-year grants for several U.S.-based scientists to relocate to France, his office said on Monday on the eve of a climate summit hosted by the president to raise finances to counter global warming.
+PARIS (Reuters) - French President Emmanuel Macron plans to award multi-year grants for several U.S.-based scientists to relocate to France, his office said on Monday on the eve of a climate summit hosted by the president to raise finances to counter global warming.

 Macron unveiled the “Make our Planet Great Again” grants after President Donald Trump in June said he was pulling the United States out of an international accord to reduce greenhouse gas emissions that was brokered in Paris in 2015.

 Macron repeatedly tried to persuade the U.S. leader to reverse his decision.
-In a statement, the Elysee Palace said 13 of the initial 18 grants would be awarded to scientists based in the United States.
-Macron will make a detailed announcement later on Monday evening.
+In a statement, the Elysee Palace said 13 of the initial 18 grants will be awarded to scientists based in the United States.

+“You will now settle in, develop projects, enrich French, European research, because we’ve decided to give even bigger resources and to fully recognize what you are doing,” Macron said in a speech at Station F, a start-up incubator in Paris.

+Macron was addressing the winners of the grants, some of whom attended his speech.
+Prominent U.S. universities, including Princeton, Stanford and Harvard, were among those from which the winning researchers were selected, the presidency said.

 At Tuesday’s summit, Macron will urge wealthy nations to increase climate financing and urge investors to turn their backs on polluters in a bid to accelerate efforts to combat global warming.